Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 - What number did you choose / what was your strategy?
   (which group were you in?)
 - Did your strategy change over time?

+Notes:

+- A number above 2/3\*100 does not make sense
+- If everybody believes that, choosing a number above 2/3\*2/3\*100 does not make sense
+- ... it goes to 0
+- But does 0 Win?
+No!
+- **Question: Who made these considerations?**
+- Empirical results:
+  - Financial Times asked their readers to submit their solution: Winning number was 13 (~1500 participants)
+  - Other news magazine: ~3700 subjects, winning number 16.99, ~2800 subjects, winning number 14.7
+  - There were spikes at 33 (response to randomness), 22 (response to that), and 0 (rationality)
+- Level-k-thinking: 1 or 2 steps most prevalent, seldom more than that.
+- **Question: What would be the NE for multiplication of 1 of the mean?**
+  - It becomes a coordination game where all players choose the same value.

 ---